east-sussex-county-council/Escc.Umbraco.PropertyEditors/README.md

 * A custom pre-value editor extends the built-in options, allowing validators and formatters to be enabled or disabled for each data type that uses this property editor.
 The code in `controller.js` looks for these pre-values to see what to run.
 The pre-values are stored in the Umbraco database as JSON, and the `RichTextPropertyEditorPreValues` class is designed to serialise to the correct JSON format.

-* A PropertyValueConverter runs a further series of formatters when the property is displayed.
+* A PropertyValueConverter automatically discovers all implementations of `IRichTextHtmlFormatter` in the current scope, and runs them when the property is displayed.
+Two formatters are included by default, which tidy up TinyMCE's output when applying the `.embed` class to links, and encode email addresses as HTML entities.
+Your can add your own formatters by implementing `IRichTextHtmlFormatter` and they will be picked up automatically.

 * A `StylesheetService` allows stylesheets to be read from a CSS file and added to Umbraco, where they can be used in the rich text editor to style the text in edit view.
 If you add a custom `-umbraco-stylesheet-property` declaration in a CSS rule, it will make the rule available in the TinyMCE style selector dropdown.